 - 1. First Aid boxes are made of suitable material designed to protect the contents from damp and dust and are clearly identified as First Aid containers.
 The marking on the box is a white cross on a green background in accordance with the Safety Signs Regulations 1990. - 2.
 First Aid boxes contain suitable First Aid materials and nothing else.
-It is the responsibility of the First Aider to check the contents and to ensure that stocks are replenished after use.
-Sufficient quantities of each item, taking into account the size and nature of the establishment, will always be available in every First Aid box.
-First Aid boxes are located in the Reception, Staff room and Doves classroom (mobile).
+It is the responsibility of the 'nominated' First Aider to check the contents and to ensure that stocks are replenished after use.
+Sufficient quantities of each item, considering the size and nature of the establishment, will always be available in every First Aid box.
+First Aid boxes are located in the reception, staff room and mobile classroom and pre-school.

-The following items are available in a First Aid box at all times:-
+The following items are always available in a First Aid box:

-- 1 guidance card - 20 individually wrapped sterile dressings (assorted sizes) appropriate to the work environment - 2 sterile eye pads, with attachment - 6 individually wrapped triangular bandages - 6 safety pins - 6 medium sized individually wrapped un-medicated wound dressings (approx.10cm x 8cm) - 2 large sterile individually wrapped un-medicated wound dressings (approx.13cm x 9cm) - 3 extra-large sterile individually wrapped un-medicated wound dressings (approx. 28cm x 17.5cm)
+- 1 guidance card - 20 individually wrapped sterile dressings (assorted sizes) appropriate to the work environment - 2 sterile eye pads, with attachment - 6 individually wrapped triangular bandages - 6 safety pins - 6 medium sized individually wrapped un-medicated wound dressings (approx.10cm x 8cm) - 2 large sterile individually wrapped un-medicated wound dressings (approx.13cm x 9cm) - 3 extra-large sterile individually wrapped un-medicated wound dressings (approx. 28cm x 17.5cm) - Tweezers (for removing splinters which are half out and half in, but not embedded).

-The First Aid boxes are maintained and checked half termly or sooner if required and new supplies reordered by the Office Staff.
+The First Aid boxes are maintained and checked half-termly or sooner, if required, and new supplies reordered by the Office Staff.
 It is the responsibility of all staff using the First Aid boxes to notify the Office staff if supplies are used and need replacing.